theonize/Currier/Gloss/Matthew/Matthew 14.md

 27,30) _phobeo_ ~ Jesus preemptively discluded fear.
        However, after Peter engaged in the miracle he feared.
+       This fear event also succeeded Jesus miraculous feeding of the throng- a fearfulness in the midst of acceptance of the circumstance.

 28) A nice picture of salvation: Peter said
 1. "if it's You" ~ his idea of the Messiahs manifesting power was the ability to empower others